-Most of the top 20 cryptocurrencies are reporting slight to moderate gains, as Bitcoin stays over $4,000.
+Thursday, March 28 — most of the top 20 cryptocurrencies are reporting slight to moderate gains on the day by press time, as Bitcoin (BTC) stays over $4,000.

 Market Visualization Courtesy of Coin360

 Bitcoin is up nearly half a percent on the day, trading at around $4,087, according to CoinMarketCap.
 Looking at its weekly chart, the current price is over 1 percent higher than $4,060, the price at which Bitcoin started the week.

 Ethereum (ETH) is holding onto its position as the largest altcoin by market cap, which is at about $14.7 billion.
 The second-largest altcoin, Ripple (XRP), has a market cap of about $12.9 billion by press time.

 ETH is also up by just half a percent over the last 24 hours.
 At press time, ETH is trading around $140, after having started the day at nearly the same price.
 On its weekly chart, Ethereum has seen its value increase about two percent.

 Second-largest altcoin Ripple has gained the same half a percent over the 24 hours to press time, and is currently trading at around $0.31.
 Looking at the coin’s weekly chart, its current price is close to one percent lower than the price at which it started the week.

 Among the top 20 cryptocurrencies, the one reporting the most notable growth is Tezos (XTZ), which is up about 15 percent on the day.
 Tezos has grown nearly 12 percent this week, following a number of developments for the platform.